-Now in its 13th year, On Stage! has given more than 200 high school juniors and seniors the opportunity to ‘live’ the arts!
-This exciting program continues to introduce students to the performing arts – from theater and opera to classical music and world culture – in the hope they gain a lifelong appreciation for the arts.
+Now in its 16th year, On Stage! has given more than 300 high school juniors and seniors the opportunity to ‘live’ the arts!
+This exciting program introduces students to the performing arts – from theater and opera to classical music and world culture – to help them gain a lifelong appreciation for the arts.

-We are proud that On Stage! opens the door for young audience members to learn about the wonderful world of the performing arts.
-We look forward to sharing experiences with these youth and with you for many, many more years!
+We are proud to see how On Stage! helps in fulfilling our mission to open the door for students to learn about and value the wonderful world of the performing arts.
+We look forward to sharing experiences with more students and with you for many, many more years!

 Please contact Sara Compton at firstname.lastname@example.org or 515-294-7389 with questions or if you would like to support On Stage!